Charles de Gaulle

 Six years after the Charles de Gaulle was first brought into active service on May 18, 2001, the nuclear-powered aircraft carrier entered the Vauban docks in Toulon on July 31, 2007 to begin, on September 1, its first major refueling and complex overhaul operation, due to last a total of 15 months, including 12 months in the dry dock and 3 months at its berth.
 On August 22 - the day the aircraft carrier sailed out of the dock - was a major event, demonstrating that the particularly complex refitting work had been completed according to schedule.
 The conditions were ideal for this delicate maneuver: the weather was perfect (a smooth sea and breeze no greater than 5 knots), the dock had been prepared and the nominal functioning and watertightness of the different equipment necessary for refloating the vessel had been validated.

 With the DCNS Group acting as the prime contractor, the aim of the refueling and complex overhaul operation of the aircraft carrier CVN Charles-de-Gaulle is to bring the warship back to full operational power.
-The refitting work will make it possible, in particular, to update key installations such as the core of the nuclear reactor and the aircraft carrier's information and command systems, and allow them to work at maximum capacity.
+The refitting work would make it possible, in particular, to update key installations such as the core of the nuclear reactor and the aircraft carrier's information and command systems, and allow them to work at maximum capacity.

 The scheduling constraints of reactor refuelling determined the rest of the refit schedule.
 More specifically, while the two reactor cores were being refuelled and the entire stream generating system checked out, a large number of tasks were programmed for other systems and areas.